controlshift/hashicorptools/README.md

 ## terraform wrapper

-Wraps the terraform product from hashicorp with standard conventions for encrypting tfstate and segmenting production and staging environments.
+Wraps the terraform product from hashicorp with segmented production and staging environments.

 Copyright (c) 2015 ChangeSprout Inc. See LICENSE for